- Role Status: Volunteer

 Don’t worry, full training will be given!

-Whilst radio experience is desirable, it is not essential as full training will be given.
-You will be proactive, organised and able to work independently under a given remit.
+This is a perfect role for someone who has a bit of time on their hands and would like to offer their help to their local radio station.
+Absolutely no radio experience is required.
+You will be proactive, organised and able to work independently and as part of a team under a given remit.
 You will have excellent communication skills, a can-do attitude, and will act as a positive champion for Future Radio at all times.
 You will also be ready, willing and able to give the time, care and attention that the role requires over an extended period.

 Future Radio is part of Future Projects, a charity whose mission is to unlock the potential of communities experiencing hardship and deprivation by delivering high quality services and support which enables lasting change.

 Alongside the radio station, Future Projects delivers that mission through Future Support and Future Education.

 Future Support is a collection of specialist support services helping those most in need, in areas such as housing and homelessness, welfare entitlements, family support, debt and money advice, health and wellbeing, employability support, loneliness and isolation, and any other challenges being faced by vulnerable people in our communities.